utkd135/Image-segmentation-using-modified-ENET/README.md

 # Image-segmentation-using-modified-ENET
-### I have implemented this from the research paper https://arxiv.org/pdf/1606.02147.pdf
+### I have tried implementing this neural network from the research paper https://arxiv.org/pdf/1606.02147.pdf
 ### Model attained the accuracy of 94.06 and Dice score of 0.89 after training for 1 epoch
 ### I will improve the neural network and train for more epochs and then upload the model file again.
 ###